 I began my own working life as a doctor in 1996.
 I had also graduated in 1993 with a first class degree in psychology, concentrating on the new and emerging science of human flourishing and wellbeing.
 After several years as a junior doctor in hospital, General Practice, and community health services, I focused my career on the prevention of illness and promoting health.
 I moved into public health and system leadership roles, qualifying as a Consultant in Public Health Medicine in 2009.
-I worked in both citywide and regional roles including over 3 years as Public Health Advisor to an National Health Service Governing Body (Board), and then as an Associate Medical Director.
+I worked in both citywide and regional system level roles including: joint roles across health and local government; over 3 years as Public Health Advisor to an National Health Service Governing Body (Board); and then as an Associate Medical Director.
 I have spent over 20 years improving the health of whole populations, improving staff health. managing large teams through change, coaching, mentoring and developing people, and innovating and improving a wide range of public services.

 As my role became increasingly strategic, I recognised that I was finding great satisfaction from developing my team members and colleagues as leaders, helping them to stay in work when they were struggling, and supporting them to develop their longer term career plans.
 I realised that I was drawn to working with people at an individual level again, and decided to focus the second half of my career to enable doctors and professionals to reach their potential, transform their careers, and improve their health and wellbeing at work, through integrating all my skills and interests based on using the science and practice of enabling human flourishing and emotional wellbeing which has been the ‘golden thread’ throughout my career.